Connected and full of opportunities

 Air quality, energy efficiency, urban mobility, and safety and security – these are four of the most demanding challenges which arise from urbanization.
 Smart city solutions can help master them.
 As a result, the quality of life for people like Sanjay, Emily, Xiaofei and Paula will be improved.

-Updates about air quality are important to me.
+Updates about data of air quality are important to me.
 On ‘bad’ days I’d rather stay inside.

 Challenge air quality